MECHAkunEX/mechakunex.github.com/source/_posts/auto/2012-09-02-Game--Mega-Man-X1--SNES--1993--0.markdown

 - "1993"
 ---

-My son I played this for about 15 minutes and played the Launched Octopus level.
+My son and I played this for about 15 minutes and played the Launch Octopus level.
 The Sea Dragon got me and put me back at the second miniboss.

+Total time: 0:15